 At the end of the round, start knitting with Color B (blue).
 After a few stitches tie the yarn strands together on the inside of your hat.

 I like to use the jogless stripes method, so the stripes look smoother when I change colors.
-To do this, slip the first stitch of the second round purlwise.
+To do this, slip the first stitch of the second round of every color purlwise.
 That’s it.
 This is what the color changes look like with the jogless stripes method:

 - Repeat for other colors